 The H did not follow the Godavari or Krishna to the coast.
-At the coast, the two rivers were flood prone, and periodically drowned anyone who lived along the rivers.
-People lived along the Krishna and Godavari deltas only after flood control measures (dams) were implemented by the British.
+At the coast the two rivers were flood prone, and periodically drowned anyone who lived along the rivers.
+They avoided the Indus on the West Coast for the same reason.
+The rivers near the coast were avoided like the plague.
+People lived along the Krishna and Godavari, on the coast, only after flood control measures (dams) were implemented only recently.